Environmental issues in China: International action

 A study published by the Grantham Research Institute on Climate Change and the Environment in London found "enormous opportunities for China to become a stronger leader in climate action and diplomacy" if it will lead the transition to sustainability.

-In 1 on April 2021 leaders from China and European Union met in a summit.
+On 1 April 2021 leaders from China and European Union met in a summit.
 Among other issues they decided to continue cooperation on climate issues, and creating strong policy for protecting biodiversity.